Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 You haven't been audited?

-Oh, you don't know what you're missing.
+You don't know what you're missing.

-Uh people don't want to go through it.
+People don't want to go through it.

-All right, now what is it?
+Now, what is it?

 Because Beth had a good point.

-What is it that's created this?
+What is it that's created this in terms of paying taxes?

 Why can't something like this be done in terms of hiring illegal immigrants?

-Well, the uh the well, no, that's not true.
+Well, no, that's not true.

-Snurdly says once they get you, they keep coming back.
+Snerdley says once they get you, they keep coming back.

 I've been audited once.

-I got a no change recommended letter.
+I got a no-change recommended letter.

-Uh uh it was during the Clinton years, but I don't think it was a political audit.
+It was during the Clinton years, but I don't think it was a political audit.

-So I mean it's I think you're in the once once they catch you under reporting income or trying to fudge, that's when they don't let go of you.
+So, I mean, it's, I think you're in the, once, once they catch you underreporting income or trying to fudge, that's when they don't let go of you.

-People just don't want to do it.
+Please send details of your life to Agent Martinez at blah, People just don't want to do it.

-So why can't we do that with illegal immigration?
+So, why can't we do that with illegal immigration?

-Why can't well, we've tried.
+Why can't, well, we've tried.

 Do you forget the stories from Georgia and Nebraska?

-You try to destroy my business before I pick all these onions?
+You're trying to destroy my business before I pick all these onions?

 There's no fear.